temach/reports/FIA-Lab-5-mail.md

 ### Which one is better, SSL/TLS or STARTTLS, why?

+TLS 1.3 is defined in RFC 8446: https://tools.ietf.org/html//rfc8446.html

 STARTTLS for SMTP is defined in RFC 3207:  https://tools.ietf.org/html/rfc3207 (related documents: RFC2595 and RFC3501).

-In this scheme, depending on the capabilities of the server/client the client can issue a STARTTLS command, followed by a TLS handshake that can upgrade the connection.
+The STARTTLS mechanism depends on the capabilities of the server and the client.
+After the initial connection on port 25 the client can issue a STARTTLS command, followed by a TLS handshake that can upgrade the connection.
 (Similar to SMTP - SMTPS, FTP - FTPS, etc.)

-TLS 1.3 is defined in RFC 8446: https://tools.ietf.org/html//rfc8446.html requiers that TLS is negotiated immediately at connection start on a separate port.
-The term "Implicit TLS" is used to contrast the use of TLS on a separate port from STARTTLS.
+To keep communication secure requires that TLS is negotiated immediately.
+That is right at the start of the  connection.
+For this reason major protocols have a separate port, that is dedicated to establishing secure connections from the very beginning.
+To contrast the use of this technique vs the STARTTLS mechanism, the term `Implicit TLS` is used.

-The main reason why Implicit TLS is better than STARTTLS is because it either guarantees the establishment of an encrypted channel or disallows the connection.
-STARTTLS on the other hand tries to negotiate an encrypted session and if that fails it allows to fallback to plain-text.
+The main reason why Implicit TLS is better than STARTTLS is because it guarantees that the connection will be established on an encrypted channel or the connection will be forbidden.
+STARTTLS on the other hand tries to negotiate an encrypted session and if that fails, allows fallback to plain-text connection.
-Furthermore if encryption is negotiated SMARTTLS allows the use of SSL which has multiple drawbacks.
-This means that the security with SMARTTLS  is not as clear cut as with Implicit TLS.
+Furthermore even if encryption is negotiated, SMARTTLS allows the use of SSL which has multiple drawbacks compared to TLS.
+Overall this means that the security with SMARTTLS  is not as clear cut as with Implicit TLS.

 Quoting from the RFC 3207:
 ```